thehemen/pixelated-morphing/README.md

 # Pixelated Morphing

 This code allows you to create different pixelated character images by using the morphing algorithm.
-A visual description of the process is presented on [Medium](https://medium.com/@thehemen/generative-art-of-pixelated-characters-tips-and-practices-69f38b63e49c).
+A visual description of the process is described on [Medium](https://medium.com/@thehemen/generative-art-of-pixelated-characters-tips-and-practices-69f38b63e49c).

+The generation by the DCGAN model is available as well.
+A description of the process is presented on [Medium](https://medium.com/@thehemen/generative-art-of-pixelated-characters-usage-of-dcgan-model-f6682a6decff).

 ## How to Generate Images

-As a baseline, a set of 16 images similar to [Minecraft's ones](https://minecraft.fandom.com/wiki/Minecraft_Wiki) are used.
+As a baseline, a set of 100 images similar to [Minecraft's ones](https://minecraft.fandom.com/wiki/Minecraft_Wiki) are used.

 To run this algorithm, you need to install requirements: